 After multiple stints in government contracting (thankyouverymuch, technical-writing degree), I finally got hired at my current job with a major online media company.
 After two straight years of applying for any position for which I was even remotely qualified, they finally called — then hired — me in April 2006, and I’ve been with them ever since.

-My husband and I live with our two kids, Coraline and Sebastian, and our dogs, Troubadour and Capone, and cat, Buster.
+My husband and I live with our two kids, Coraline and Sebastian, and our very spoiled Chihuahua, Capone.
 We live in an old ranch-style house in a pretty central location in Knoxville that makes it convenient to quickly get to wherever we might need to go.
 The house has no shortage of projects and updating that it needs to keep us busy for years to come.
 This blog is where I write about whatever might be on my mind on a given day, what’s going on with my family, and the (far and few) travel adventures we have.

 Thanks for stopping by!